darkcon3000/jUtils/README.md

 ### Parameters:
 * df = takes a pandas dataframe.
-* comment = columne name (string) of the column with the text to be analyzed.
+* comment = column name (string) of the column with the text to be analyzed.
 * key = takes the ID column so the dataframe retuned from this function can be merged back to original dataframe.
 Index can be passed here.

 ### Example: